shayanjm/heroku-buildpack-nodejs/README.md

-Heroku Buildpack for Node.js
+Heroku-Grunt Buildpack for Node.js
 ============================

-This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
-If you fork this repository, please **update this README** to explain what your fork does and why it's special.
+~~This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
+If you fork this repository, please **update this README** to explain what your fork does and why it's special.~~

+This is a fork of the official Heroku NodeJS Buildpack.
+Attempting to add Grunt integration (different to the grunt-buildpack found [here](https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt)) as well as provide best practices to Grunt users trying to deploy to Heroku.

 How it Works